Qorvo/qpg-openthread/general/thread_validation.md

 ### Getting `help`

-To know all the supported features of the CLI the `help` command can be used
+To know the most common commands supported by CLI, the `help` command can be used

     > help
     bufferinfo